Swiss doctor taps his past to help Zurich meet PPE needs

 "I thought to myself, "Oh, man!
 It can't be that a country like Switzerland is heading toward a disaster without the protective material we need," he said.
 There were challenges.

 A sudden change in Chinese regulations stalled one early April shipment at Shanghai customs before the Swiss consulate in China intervened to finally get the plane aloft, the Swiss Foreign Ministry said.
-Zurich officials acknowledged Metzker's role in the deliveries but did not comment on details including their cost.
 Metzker said the regional government reacted swiftly, paying in advance after he reassured them the Chinese supplies would come through.

+Zurich officials did not release the price tag for the material but said they are satisfied they got a fair deal.
+"In view of the dramatically worsening situation, it was the right decision that saved time and money in the end," Andreas Hintermann, who heads Zurich's cantonal government pharmacy, told Reuters on Wednesday.

+"Mr. Metzker was able to get in touch with reliable dealers in China and ultimately led ... negotiations on price and quality.
+He was certainly the decisive success factor."
+RISING PRICES